solana-labs/ecosystem/projects/moonlana.md

 status: Live
 ---

-Moonlana created a on-chain tipbot that can be accessed on Discord.
+Moonlana created an on-chain tip bot that can currently be used on Discord.